microsoft/SQL_LogScout/README.md

 - Performance Monitor counters for SQL Server instance and general OS counters
 - Extended Event (XEvent) trace captures batch-level starting/completed events, errors  warnings, log growth/shrink, lock escalation and timeout, deadlock, login/logout.
 The extended events collection is configured to use the rollover option and collects up to 50 XEL files, each 500 MB in size : max_file_size=(500), max_rollover_files=(50).
 - List of actively-running SQL traces and Xevents
-- Snapshots of SQL DMVs that track waits/blocking and high CPU queries
+- Periodic snapshots of SQL DMVs that track waits/blocking and high CPU queries.
+Known as the Perfstats scripts these capture performance statistics to help analyze current state of requests on the system.
+When the `RedoTasksPerfStats` additional option is enabled, an extra perf statistic is collected about redo system tasks.
 - Query Data Store (QDS) info (if that is active)
 - Tempdb contention info from SQL DMVs/system views
 - Linked Server metadata (SQL DMVs/system views)